Slimming World chips are the stuff of legends in weight loss circles.

 Having now owned an Actifry for a couple of years though, I can happily say that it’s the best money I’ve ever spent in the kitchen.

-I use it 2-3 times per week for making Slimming World chips, and often for a whole host of other recipes, and it really does
+I use it 2-3 times per week for making slimming chips, and often for a whole host of other recipes, and it really does

 But if you’re not ready to make the purchase, don’t worry – I’m also including a method that you can use to make the chips in your oven.